drhelius/grpc-demo/README.md

 Helm repositories are simple web servers that host tgz files.
 Each chart is distributed as a compressed tgz file.
 In addition to the charts you need an `index.yaml`.
 This index will contain the information of the charts in the Helm repo.

 In this demo, the Helm repo is provided by using [GitHub Pages](https://pages.github.com/).
 GitHub let you use a directory in your git repository to store web content.
-We can use this directory to store some charts and the `index.yaml` file.
+You can use this directory to store some charts and the `index.yaml` file.

 This is the URL for the GitHub pages in this git repo: <https://drhelius.github.io/grpc-demo/>